Delph-Sunny/06-My_5-day_Weather_Forecast/README.md

 ## Installation

 Click on this [link] or download the entire repository, unzip the files and double-click on `index.html` to see the page in an internet browser.
-Enter a new city name in the search field or click on a city name in the search history to display the current weather.
-Select the 5-day forecast to see the future weather.
+Enter a new city name in the search field or click on a city name in the search history to display the current weather and its forecast for the next 5 days.

-## Image of the app
+## Image of the app :mag:

 ![My_5-day_weather_forecast](./assets/images/snippet.PNG)